hayakzan/yeetsh/README.md

 # yeetsh
-A simple shell that currently supports `cd` and `exit` commands only.
+A custom shell with simple functionalities.
+Only a few standard builtins, `cd` and `exit` are present, but it also takes external commands.
+Redirection will be added soon.

 Use `make` to build.